ntaranov/continuous-integration-team-scenarios-course/responses/00_first_issue.md

 ### ⌨️ Activity

+- Please, check that [GitHub actions]({{ repositoryUrl }}/actions) are enabled as this is the last chance to enable them.
-- Push the changes to the remote branch with the same name as our working branch
+- Push the changes to the remote branch with the same name as our working branch.

 <details><summary>Show the commands...</summary>